azarelga/final-project-pbkk/README.md

 ## Overview

-This is a web application built with Go that allows users to create, read, update, and delete code snippets.
-The application features user authentication, secure password storage, and a clean, responsive interface.
+This web application, built with Go, allows users to create, read, update, and delete code snippets.
+It features user authentication, secure password storage, and a responsive interface designed with Tailwind CSS.

 ## Features

 - User Registration and Authentication
-- Create, Read, Update, and Delete (CRUD) Code Snippets
+- Create, Read, Update, and Delete (CRUD) Operations for Code Snippets
-- Secure Password Hashing
+- Secure Password Hashing with bcrypt
-- Session-based Authentication
+- Session Management with JWT Tokens
-- Responsive Design with Tailwind CSS
+- Responsive Design Using Tailwind CSS

 ## Prerequisites

-- Go (version 1.16 or later)
+- Go (version 1.23 or later)
 - Git
 - SQLite3